 Survey Junkie Review

-Survey Junkie won't replace your full-time job; however, it is a completely legit way to make extra money taking surveys in your free time.
-Survey Junkie is one of the oldest, most trusted survey websites with a higher than usual ROI for your time.
+Survey Junkie, like any survey site, won't replace your full-time job; however, it is a completely legit way to make extra money in your free time.
+Survey Junkie is one of the oldest, most trusted survey websites.
+They're up front with point and time estimations, and offer a variety of cash out options.
+Overall, there are more pros than cons to Survey Junkie, and we recommend it.

 Who doesn’t like to make extra money?
 I know you do because you’re on this site, reading this post.